Readit News logoReadit News

 alekratz commented on Discussion: Reduce error handling boilerplate in Golang using '?' github.com/golang/go/disc... · Posted by u/omani

-teeray · 7 months ago
+teeray · a year ago

 I feel like error handling in Go is divided between people who have been using the language for a long time, and those who are new to it.
 If you're used to exceptions, and languages with some kind of '?' operator, typing `if err != nil` all the time is probably excruciating.
 They seem to be the most vocal in the survey about wanting beloved error handling features from their favorite languages.